esluyter/ESTimeline/README.md

 - Tracks can contain all clip types, and can be muted/soloed
 - Non-prescriptive: no server architecture is forced on you, possible to disable timeline-specific clock and environment so as to interact with the timeline as part of a larger project; the goal is only to "execute this code at this particular time"
 - Gray playhead is "scheduling playhead" and black playhead is "sounding playhead" -- to take into account server latency.
 Routines can be played with additional latency so non-sounding events line up with the sounding playhead.
-- Most fields can take a Function, so playback params can be generated on the fly
+- Most fields can take a Function, so params can be generated on the fly
 - Pattern, Routine, and Env clips can "fast forward" to start playing in the middle
 - Pattern and Routine clips can be seeded so random number generation is deterministic
 - Each Timeline can have its own TempoClock and Environment, and has an init / free hook that save with the timeline